dpgaspar/Flask-AppBuilder/README.rst

 	:target: https://travis-ci.org/dpgaspar/Flask-AppBuilder

-Simple and rapid application development framework, built on top of `Flask <http://flask.pocoo.org/>`_. includes detailed security, auto form generation, google charts and much more.
+Simple and rapid application development framework, built on top of `Flask <http://flask.pocoo.org/>`_. includes detailed security, auto CRUD generation for your models, google charts and much more.

+Extensive configuration of all functionality, easily integrate with normal Flask/Jinja2 development.

 Take a look at installation, quick how to tutorials, API reference etc: `Documentation <http://flask-appbuilder.readthedocs.org/en/latest/>`_